 In many ways, the Assistant's Course program is the most crucial element of Co-op's continued success.
 Not only does it teach basic horse care and handling skills to new members with little experience, but also ensures that even those new members with extensive experience understand the specific protocols and processes that we use.

-Assistants must register for “Riding Assistants I” during the first semester and “Riding Assistants II” during the second semester.
+Assistants must register for “Introduction to Equine Studies” during the first semester and “Leadership and Barn Management” during the second semester.
 Both courses include AWPE credit and a $70 course fee.

 The Assistant's Course Program has several elements.